 CTRL with various upper-row buttons switches tabs.

-CTRL-Upper-Button 2: Does Nothing
+CTRL-Upper-Button 2: Opens Quickscribe

-CTRL-Upper-Button 5: Does Nothing
+CTRL-Upper-Button 5: Insert Marker

 If coming from the Tracks Panel to the Mixer Panel, only the track previously selected as the focused track will appear.
 Pressing “Preset Left” or “Preset Right” (the bank switch buttons) brings all the desired sliders back into view.
 This is not an issue when returning to the Mixer from the Sequence Panel.
 However, in DP 11.3 being tested today, the left-preset button suddenly now offsets by 7, forcing the first slider to be slider 8, and the next preset to begin with slider 2.
 It works fine upon initial loading, and is only offset if you touch the preset L/R buttons.

 Bottom-Right four buttons: (See Image Above)